-Have you started craving comfort food yet?
+Are you craving comfort food?
 This Dutch Split Pea Soup is exactly what you need to make when it’s cold outside.
 Loaded with heartwarming flavors of bacon, Polish kielbasa and vegetables, this traditional Dutch soup is a great way for putting your split peas to use.

 Dutch Split Pea Soup (Snert)